1Macchiato/Virtue/docs/README.md

   <p>
-    The Macchiato Incorporated Software Toolset [MIST] is a multi-layered framework which empowers it's userbase with innovative and modernized technologies built to support the networks of the future.
+    The Macchiato Incorporated Software Toolset [MIST] is a multi-layered framework which empowers it's userbase with innovative and modernized technologies built to drive the networks of the future.
   <p/>
 <div/>